forge-ext/forge/README.md

 # Forge

-Forge is a GNOME Shell extension that provides extra tiling/window management.
+Forge is a GNOME Shell extension that provides tiling/window management.

 ## Features
-- Tree based tiling with vertical and horizontal split containers similar to i3-wm.
+- Tree-based tiling with vertical and horizontal split containers similar to i3-wm.
 - Vim-like keybindings for navigation/swapping windows.
-Customizable shortcuts in extension preferences.
-- Support for floating windows and focus hint.
+- Support for floating windows, smart gaps and focus hint.
+- Customizable shortcuts in extension preferences.
-- Limited support for multi-display.
+- Some support for multi-display.
-- Works in gnome-shell versions 3.36+ and 40.
+- Should work in gnome-shell versions 3.36+ and soon fully on 40 [See #39](https://github.com/jmmaranan/forge/issues/39).

 ## Forge Keybinding Defaults